 Real Estate Tax

 Owners or users of property for commercial purposes must pay Real Estate Tax.
 Residential property is not included for individual use, but tax does apply for the leasing of residential property.

 Real Estate Tax is charged at a rate of 1.2% of the purchase price of a property.
 There is a discount of 10% to 30% offered on this by most local governments.
 Additionally, Real Estate Tax is eligible for deduction from CIT.

 Land Value Appreciation Tax

 This tax applies to all transfers of land use rights for state-owned land or buildings.
 Any income earned from the transfer is taxed on a sliding scale depending on the total appreciation.
-This starts at 30% tax for an appreciation of less than 50%, and increases to 60% tax for an appreciation in excess of 200%.
-Costs incurred in the transfer, and also in development of the land during ownership, can be deducted.
+This starts at 30% tax for an appreciation of less than 50% and increases to 60% tax for an appreciation in excess of 200%.
+Costs incurred in the transfer, and also in the development of the land during ownership, can be deducted.

 Future Changes to the taxation system

 The taxation system in China has undergone many changes since the 1980s and will most likely continue to do so.
 The Chinese government remains supportive of improving the business environment in China, for both domestic and foreign companies.
 Simplification of the tax system and reduction of the overall tax burden for companies is a key part of this.

 Some areas we think likely to see future changes include:

 - Further reform and simplification of VAT.
 There is some opinion that it may move to a simpler two rate system from the current three.